huntercaron/sunnyside-next/README.md

 - figure out better place to put built cms
 - talk about how its bundled for now but shouldn't be

+Hosting:
+- there are two things to host, the CMS and the site itself
+- you can use vercel with minimal setup, just add two repos with their monorepo support
+- with netlify also use their monorepo flows, but also use https://github.com/netlify/next-on-netlify

 First, run the development server:

 ```bash